robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- StructuralJob's default state operator has been changed back to WORST from ACTIVE.
+It is felt this is more intuitive in most cases.
 - Support recursive directory wild card matching in Files Type with **.
 - Added flag to delete job to stop accidently deleting root and added extra logging.